 | Automation compatibility | Reduced labor dependency |

-These capabilities make rotary die cutting one of the most efficient flexible-material processing solutions for large-scale component manufacturing.
+These capabilities make rotary die cutting one of the most efficient flexible-material processing solutions for large-scale custom die cut parts manufacturing.

 Conclusion